New wave music: 1980s: Mainstream US peak

 New wave soundtracks were used in mainstream Brat Pack films such as Sixteen Candles, Pretty in Pink, and The Breakfast Club, as well as in the low-budget hit Valley Girl.
 John Hughes, the director of several of these films, was enthralled with British new wave music, and placed songs from acts such as the Psychedelic Furs, Simple Minds, Orchestral Manoeuvres in the Dark, and Echo and the Bunnymen in his films, helping to keep new wave in the mainstream.
 Several of these songs remain standards of the era.

-Critics described the MTV acts of the period as shallow or vapid.
-Homophobic slurs were used to describe some of the new wave musicians.
+Critics described the MTV acts of the period as shallow or vapid, and homophobic slurs were used to describe some of the new wave musicians.
 Despite the criticism, the danceable quality of the music and the quirky fashion sense associated with new wave musicians appealed to audiences.
-Peter Ivers, who started his career in the late 1960s, went on to become the host for the television program New Wave Theatre that showcased rising acts in the underground new wave scene.
-He has been described by NTS Radio as "a virtuosic songwriter and musician whose antics bridged not just 60s counterculture and New Wave music but also film, theater, and music television."
+Peter Ivers, who started his career in the late 1960s, went on to become the host for the television program New Wave Theatre, which showcased rising acts in the underground new wave scene.
+He has been described by NTS Radio as "a virtuosic songwriter and musician whose antics bridged not just 60s counterculture and New Wave music but also film, theater, and music television".

+In the UK and among many US and UK critics, new wave was largely considered "over" by the early 1980s, being supplanted by the new pop and New Romantic movements.
+In 2005, Andrew Collins of The Guardian offered the breakup of the Jam, and the formation of Duran Duran, as two possible dates marking the "death" of new wave.
+British rock critic Adam Sweeting, who described the Jam as "British New Wave at its most quintessential and successful", remarked that the band broke up "just as British pop was being overrun by the preposterous leisurewear and over-budgeted videos of Culture Club, Duran Duran and ABC, all of which were anathema to the puritanical Weller".
+According to authors Stuart Borthwick and Ron Moy, "After the monochrome blacks and greys of punk/new wave, synth-pop was promoted by a youth media interested in people who wanted to be pop stars, such as Boy George and Adam Ant".